brown4eva/RoboticsEngineeringProject_FinePositioning/README.md

 2. Navigate within the map created
 3. Going to specific location
 4. Creation of AR tag to give priori knowledge
-5. Detect and track AR tag to perform Fine Positioning
+5. Detect, track and follow AR tag to perform Fine Positioning

 # Implementation
 We accomplished each task of the objectives stated in order to give a solution to the **Problem Statement** .